 - After the newbies submit their VideoAsk intros, Typeformers get to see these videos before their colleagues’ first day at the company.

 The Logic in these typeforms is pretty similar.
-They’re all using Advanced Logic and Branching and calculations to let people explore different paths from the same Multiple Choice question.
+They’re all using Logic and Branching and calculations to let people explore different paths from the same Multiple Choice question.

 Here’s a detailed rundown of how Kasia and Pep built the typeform that introduces the company: